UX/UI Design

 • The different types of documents, who produces them, who needs to consult them, and for what purpose.

-• The reason why the main document can have over 4,000 pages is that it contains layers upon layers of embedded system models, which must be converted and added as images to the PDF.
+• The main document can have over 4,000 pages because it contains layers upon layers of embedded system models, which must be added as images to the PDF.

 • Some engineers still need offline access to the documents due to the lack of internet connectivity in remote locations where vehicle testing is conducted.